electricimp/Builder/README.md

 npm test
 ```

-**Note**: The standard set of tests doesn't include Bitbucket Server integration testing.
-To run Bitbucket Server tests, please see the section below.
+**Note**: The standard set of tests doesn't include Bitbucket Server and Azure Repos integration testing.
+To run Bitbucket Server or Azure Repos tests, please see the sections below.

 ## Bitbucket Server ##